Nationalist Clubs: Origins (1888)

-In October 1888 Willard's small Nationalist circle joined forces with the Boston Bellamy Club, establishing "a permanent organization to further the Nationalization of industry."
-The first regular meeting of this remade organization, the "Nationalist Club" of Boston, was held on December 1, 1888, attended by 25 interested participants, with Charles E. Bowers elected chairman.
-A committee of 5 was established to create a plan for a permanent organization, including Boston Herald editorial writer Sylvester Baxter, Willard, Devereux, Bowers, and Christian socialist clergyman W.D.P.
-Bliss.
-The third meeting of the Boston Nationalist Club, held on December 15, was attended by Bellamy himself, who predictably received a warm welcome.
+In October 1888 Willard's small Nationalist circle joined forces with the Boston Bellamy Club, establishing the "Nationalist Club" of Boston, "a permanent organization to further the Nationalization of industry."
+The first regular meeting of the "Nationalist Club" of Boston was held on December 1, 1888, attended by 25 interested participants, with Charles E. Bowers elected chairman.
+A five-person committee was established to create a plan for a permanent organization, including Boston Herald editorial writer Sylvester Baxter, Willard, Devereux, Bowers, and Christian socialist clergyman W.D.P.
+Bliss, later editor of the Encyclopedia of Social Reform.
+Bellamy attended the third meeting of the Boston Nationalist Club, held on December 15, and predictably received a warm welcome.

 Boston club members were overwhelmingly of the middle class and included no small number of Theosophists—believers in spiritualism and reincarnation and establishment of the brotherhood of humanity on earth—a popular philosophical trend of the day.
 Indeed, fully half of the members of the first Nationalist Club were members of the Theosophical Society, including key leaders Willard and Baxter.

 The tone of the initial Nationalist movement was philanthropic, intellectual, and elitist, with the Nationalist Clubs structured not as units of a political party—political action was actually prohibited during the group's earliest days—but rather as chapters of an ethical movement.
-The Boston Nationalist Club held public lectures and from May 1889 published a monthly magazine called The Nationalist, which attempted to spread Bellamy's ideas to a larger audience through the written word.
+The Boston Nationalist Club held public lectures, and Bellamy himself addressed a meeting held on May 31st, 1889 at Trenton Hall, giving a talk entitled "Plutocracy or Nationalism - Which?"
+(This talk was published as a pamphlet by the Nationalist Club of Boston.)

+In May 1889 he began publishing a monthly magazine called The Nationalist, which attempted to spread Bellamy's ideas to a larger audience through the written word.
 The Nationalist was simultaneously the bulletin of the Theosophist-dominated Boston Nationalist Club and the official organ of the entire movement.
 The first editor was Henry Willard Austin, a graduate of Harvard University and attorney who was also a sometimes poet and Theosophist.
-The magazine never garnered a huge readership, peaking with a paid circulation of 9,000 subscribers, but it was influential in casting the first phase of the Nationalist movement as an ethical propaganda society dominated by the Boston club.
+The magazine never garnered a huge readership, peaking with a paid circulation of 9,000 subscribers, but it was influential in casting the first phase of the Nationalist movement as an ethical propaganda society led by well-known Boston thinkers.